-a.
-Number of complaints filed during the financial year b.
-Number of complaints disposed of during the financial year Nil C. Number of complaints pending as on end of the financial year Nil m) Accounting treatment in preparation of financial statements
+- a.
+Number of complaints filed during the Nil financial year - b.
+Number of complaints disposed of Nil during the financial year - c.
+Number of complaints pending as on Nil end of the financial year m) Accounting treatment in preparation of financial statements

 The financial statements have been prepared in compliance with the requirements of the Companies Act, 2013 and in conformity, in all material respects, with the Indian Accounting Standards (Ind AS) and generally accepted accounting principles in India.
-The estimates/judgments made in preparation of these financial statement are consistent, reasonable and on prudent basis so as to reflect true and fair view of the state of affairs and results/operations of the Company.
+The estimates/ judgments made in preparation of these financial statement are consistent, reasonable and on prudent basis so as to reflect true and fair view of the state of affairs and results/operations of the Company.